Casual employees

 How much super is paid to casual employees?

-11% of ordinary time earnings.
-From 1 July 2023 employers are required to pay super equivalent to 11% of the employee’s ordinary time earnings, which generally include basic salary, shift loadings and most types of allowances and bonuses (except overtime bonus).
-The SG is gradually raising to 12% by 1 July 2025.
+11.5% of ordinary time earnings.
+From 1 July 2024 employers are required to pay super equivalent to 11.5% of the employee’s ordinary time earnings, which generally include basic salary, shift loadings and most types of allowances and bonuses (except overtime bonus).
+The SG will increase to 12% on 1 July 2025.

 The amount of super an employer must pay a casual employee is worked out in the same way as it is for permanent staff.
 If a casual worker meets the criteria, then their employer must pay super into the worker’s super fund at least once a quarter.